 Fasting duration and fasting midpoint

 To determine fasting duration, we subtracted eating duration (the difference between the last eating occasion and first eating occasion, expressed hours and minutes) from 24 hours.
-The fasting midpoint was calculated as, time of last meal plus half the fasting duration.
+The fasting midpoint was calculated as time of last meal plus half the fasting duration.

 Abstractions from medical chart data

 Trained research staff accessed the participant’s medical charts to collect objective medical information about their current pregnancy.
-This included laboratory values, diagnoses of complications of pregnancy, parity, infant birth weight, sex of infant assigned at birth, and delivery method.
+This included laboratory values for XX, diagnoses of complications of pregnancy, parity, infant birth weight, sex of infant assigned at birth, and delivery method.
 Participants who did not have pre-existing diabetes underwent 1-hour oral glucose tolerance test (OGTT) during mid gestation (24-28 weeks’ gestation) according to Michigan Medicine guidelines.
 These labs were collected at a Michigan Medicine laboratory, where participants were instructed to consume a 50-gram liquid glucose drink in under 5 minutes.
 One hour later, blood was collected via venipuncture and glucose was determined by Michigan Medicine laboratory personnel.
 Primary outcomes of interest in this analysis were parent OGTT in mg/dL during mid-gestation and infant birth weight in grams.

 Other Covariates